Child abductions in the Russo-Ukrainian war: Ukraine

+By 31 May 2023, Radio Free Europe/Radio Liberty's Ukrainian Service reported that Zelenskiy said 371 deported Ukraine children have been returned by Russia.
+More than 19,000 children have been deported to Russia.

 Russia

 Lvova-Belova has claimed that the Russian state is entirely willing to reunite the children with their parents if they come forward.

 On 17 June 2023, Vladimir Putin rejected the request of a peace delegation from Africa to return the children back home, saying that "We moved them out of the conflict zone, saving their lives and health."